waliens/sldc/README.md

 ## References

+If you use _SLDC_ in a scientific publication, we would appreciate citations: [Mormont & al., Benelearn, 2016](http://orbi.ulg.ac.be/handle/2268/202624).

-The framework was developed in the context of this master thesis: http://hdl.handle.net/2268.2/1314.
+The framework was initially developed in the context of [this master thesis](http://hdl.handle.net/2268.2/1314).